 - The number of consumers with credit scores above 800 increases from 18% to 44%

-Sounds impressive, but what happened to this seemingly wonderful metric which was supposed to revolutionize the mortgage industry?
+Sounds impressive, but what happened to this seemingly wonderful metric that was supposed to revolutionize the mortgage industry?
 Where is the FICO Mortgage Score today?

 Unfortunately, since its’ inception, only 4 small lenders used and abandoned the new scoring model, and a short-lived “Test” by the top US lenders hit the proverbial wall.